ipfs/ipfs-docs/docs/install/run-ipfs-inside-docker.md

 ---
-title: Run Kubo IPFS inside Docker
+title: Install IPFS Kubo inside Docker
 description: You can run IPFS inside Docker to simplify your deployment processes, and horizontally scale your IPFS infrastructure.
 ---

-# Run IPFS inside Docker
+# Install IPFS Kubo inside Docker

 You can run Kubo IPFS inside Docker to simplify your deployment processes, as well as horizontally scale your IPFS infrastructure.